RajatRaj45/GameOn/README.md

 All the information about the project is contained in "Project Report.pdf" file.

+The "Project Proposal Report", "Feasibility Report", "SRS Document" and "Design Document" are provided as well.

 1) To install app:

-Run the apk file "app-debug.apk"
+Run the apk file "GameOn.apk"

 2) To see the source-code and xml files of the application: